-6.1.9 F10 - Switch Error
+6.1.9 F10 Switch Error

-This fault occurs if either the remote test, remote calibrate, or magnetic switch are closed for more than two minutes.
+This fault occurs if the remote reset, remote calibrate, or the magnetic switch are closed for more than two minutes.

-ACTION - Check the wiring on the Remote Reset and Remote Calibrate switches.
+ACTION - Check the wiring on the remote reset and remote calibrate switches.
 Once the short circuit is cleared, the unit will return to normal operation.
-If the magnetic switch is shorted, the unit must be returned to the factory or to an authorized service center for service.
+If the magnetic switch is shorted, the unit must be returned to the factory or authorized service center for service.